DataDog/integrations-core/kubernetes/README.md

 * Visualize and monitor kubernetes states
 * Be notified about kubernetes failovers and events.

-## Agent6 migration instructions

-Agent6 uses a new set of integrations, see [the update instructions](https://github.com/DataDog/datadog-agent/blob/master/docs/agent/changes.md#kubernetes-support) and the [new dedicated kubernetes documentation page](https://docs.datadoghq.com/agent/basic_agent_usage/kubernetes/) for more information.

-## Setup (Agent5 only)
+## Setup
 ### Installation

-The Kubernetes check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Kubernetes servers.
+The Kubernetes check is packaged with the Agent, so simply [install the Agent][1] on your Kubernetes servers.

 ### Configuration

 Edit the `kubernetes.yaml` file to point to your server and port, set the masters to monitor.
-See the [sample kubernetes.yaml](https://github.com/DataDog/integrations-core/blob/master/kubernetes/conf.yaml.example) for all available configuration options.
+See the [sample kubernetes.yaml][2] for all available configuration options.

 ### Gathering kubernetes events